-New service will maintain mental wellbeing throughout the perinatal period2nd May 2023
+New service will maintain mental wellbeing throughout the perinatal period

 As part of Maternal Mental Health Awareness Week, the Southern Trust is shining a spotlight on the support it is offering through its newly developed specialist Perinatal Mental Health Service (PMHS).